Larissartoricader/Larissartoricader/README.md

 # Welcome to my Page

 After Journalism and Digital Marketing, I start to discover the beauties and challenges of the Developer world.
-Here you'll find a step-by-step guide to this journey.
+Here you'll find a step-by-step of my journey.

 [Welcome to my Coding-World! ](https://giphy.com/embed/SeLWE27I5LERuUkokJ)